paigewil/capstone/exploratory_data_analysis_report.md

 #### stop\_time

-Simplifying time visualizations by plotting only hours instead of hours and minutes.
-Also, making 0:00 NA because during the data wrangling stage, made NA times 0:00 and only want to use recorded data in exploratory analysis.
+To understand stop time information better, we simplify its visualizations by plotting only hours instead of hours and minutes.
+We also set 0:00 to NA because during the data wrangling stage, we made times with a value NA, 0:00 and for exploratory analysis, we only want to investigate recorded data.
+Additionally, as we can see below, the NAs are dispersed across stop dates so excluding them does not skew results.

 ``` r
 df_clean$stop_time_hour <- df_clean$stop_time